APTrust/dart-docs/docs/dart3/users/settings/export.md

+---
+description: >-
+  Share a DART 3 configuration by exporting profiles, settings, and services.
+  Credentials are left out of the export.
+---

 # Exporting Settings

 If you're setting up DART for a number of users, you may want to configure your local DART installation, then export your settings for others to use.
 For example, you can set up a BagIt Profile, application settings, remote repositories and storage services for your institution, then publish them to a URL for others to install via DART's import feature.